zavfel/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+  #### Use case: Rename Tag

+**MSS**

+1. User requests to rename tag
+2. AddressBook shows a list of persons with tags
+3. User requests to rename a specific tag from a person in the list
+4. User key in new tag
+5. AddressBook confirms change of tag
+6. User confirms
+4. AddressBook rename the tag of the person <br>
+Use case ends.

+**Extensions**

+2a.
+The list is empty

+> Use case ends

+3a.
+The given index is invalid

+> 3a1.
+AddressBook shows an error message <br>
+  Use case resumes at step 2

+5a.
+User cancel confirmation of new tag

+> 5a1.
+AddressBook stops the change <br>
+  Use case resumes at step 2

 ## Appendix C : Non Functional Requirements